openwebnet/openwebnet-android/README.md

 OpenWebNet Android client for My Home [BTicino](http://www.bticino.it/domotica-casa-connessa) and [Legrand](http://www.myopen-legrandgroup.com/) home automation system

-My Home is the BTicino and Legrand home domotic system that let you manage your house from smartphones through [OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) protocol.
+My Home is the BTicino and Legrand home domotic system that let you manage your house from smartphones through [OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) protocol

 Manages:
 - Lighting